Orthopedic Surgeons in Pinehurst, NC

 Orthopedic surgeons diagnose and treat conditions of the bones, joints, ligaments, tendons, and muscles.
 Despite the name, much of their work is non-surgical: injections, bracing, physical-therapy planning, and conservative management of arthritis, tendinopathy, and overuse injuries.
 When surgery is the right call, it can range from arthroscopic procedures to joint replacement to fracture repair.

-Many orthopedic surgeons sub-specialise: sports medicine, joint replacement (hip and knee), spine, hand and upper extremity, foot and ankle, paediatric orthopedics, or trauma.
-For a known issue (e.g. a torn ACL or chronic knee arthritis), matching the sub-specialty to your concern matters more than star ratings.
+Many orthopedic surgeons sub-specialize: sports medicine, joint replacement (hip and knee), spine, hand and upper extremity, foot and ankle, pediatric orthopedics, or trauma.
+For a known issue (e.g. a torn ACL or chronic knee arthritis), confirming the surgeon's sub-specialty matches your concern makes a real difference.

 When to see an orthopedic surgeon vs. start elsewhere